-- Second, go to the B4 cell >> type in the number 1 >> hit the CTRL + 1 keys on your keyboard.
+- Go to the B4 cell >> type in the number 1 >> hit the CTRL + 1 keys on your keyboard.

-Now, this opens the Format Cells dialog box.
+This opens the Format Cells dialog box.

-- In the beginning, move to the Number tab >> choose the Custom option >> in the Type field, enter “January” (within inverted commas) >> lastly, jump to the Font tab.
+- Move to the Number tab >> choose Custom >> in the Type field, enter “January” (within inverted commas) >> jump to the Font tab.

-- Next, choose the Bold-Italic Font style >> select a Color, here we’ve chosen purple >> hit the OK button.
+- Choose the Bold-Italic Font style >> select a Color, we chose purple >> hit OK.

-- In turn, select the B4:H4 range of cells >> press CTRL + 1 keys to navigate to the Format Cells window.
+- Select the B4:H4 range of cells >> press CTRL + 1 keys to navigate to the Format Cells window.

-- Following this, proceed to the Alignment tab >> in the Horizontal section, choose the Center Across Selection option >> press the OK button.
+- Pproceed to the Alignment tab >> in the Horizontal section, choose Center Across Selection >> press OK.

-📌 Step 03: Utilize Excel Functions to Make Dynamic Calendar
+Method 3 – Utilize Excel Functions to Make Dynamic Calendar

 =IF(MONTH(DATE($B$2,$B$4,1)+SEQUENCE(6,7)-WEEKDAY(DATE($B$2,$B$4,1),2))=$B$4,DATE($B$2,$B$4,1)+SEQUENCE(6,7)-WEEKDAY(DATE($B$2,$B$4,1),2),"")

-📃 Note: The SEQUENCE function is available on Excel 365, Excel 2021, and excel for the web, so please make sure to have the compatible version.
+Note: The SEQUENCE function is available on Excel 365, Excel 2021, and Excel for the web, so please make sure to have the compatible version.

-- Then, select the B6:H11 cells >> go to the Conditional Formatting drop-down >> choose the New Rule option.
+- Select the B6:H11 cells >> go to the Conditional Formatting drop-down >> choose New Rule.

-In an instant, the New Formatting Rule wizard pops up.
+The New Formatting Rule wizard pops up.

 =ISNUMBER(VLOOKUP(B6,Holidays!$C:$C,1,0))

-Here, the B6 cell points to the Monday in the Month of January while the Holidays!$C:$C represents the Dates in the Holidays sheet.
+The B6 cell points to the Monday in the Month of January while the Holidays!$C:$C represents the Dates in the Holidays sheet.

 Formula Breakdown:

 - VLOOKUP(B6,Holidays!$C:$C,1,0)) → the VLOOKUP function looks for a value in the left-most column of a table, and then returns a value in the same row from a column you specify.
-Here, B6 ( lookup_value argument) is mapped from the Holidays!$C:$C (table_array argument) array.
-Next, 1 (col_index_num argument) represents the column number of the lookup value.
-Lastly, 0 (range_lookup argument) refers to the Exact match of the lookup value.
+B6 ( lookup_value argument) is mapped from the Holidays!$C:$C (table_array argument) array.
+1 (col_index_num argument) represents the column number of the lookup value.
+0 (range_lookup argument) refers to the Exact match of the lookup value.

 - Output → #N/A